-Michael J. Kramer works at the interdisciplinary intersection of historical scholarship, the arts, and cultural criticism.
+Michael J. Kramer works at the intersection of historical scholarship, the arts, digital technology, and cultural criticism.
 He is the author of The Republic of Rock: Music and Citizenship in the Sixties Counterculture (Oxford University Press, 2013; paperback, 2017).
 His new historical research explores the relationship between technology and tradition in the US folk music revival from the early twentieth century to the present.
 He teaches at Northwestern University, where he co-directs NUDHL, the Northwestern University Digital Humanities Laboratory.
 He also works as a dramaturg and editor.
 He writes about history, the arts, politics, digital humanities, and other topics for numerous publications and blogs at michaeljkramer.net.